furrer-lab/abn/README.md

 BiocManager::install("Rgraphviz", version = "3.8")
 ```

-- [JAGS](https://mcmc-jags.sourceforge.io/) is a program for analysing Bayesian hierarchical models using Markov Chain Monte Carlo (MCMC) simulation.
+- [JAGS](https://mcmc-jags.sourceforge.io/) is a program for analyzing Bayesian hierarchical models using Markov Chain Monte Carlo (MCMC) simulation.
 Its installation is platform-dependent and is, therefore, not covered here.

 # Quickstart